Motor Vehicle Accident Cases

 Franklin County | $3.1 Million Settlement

-The family of Jackie Vargo received $3.1 million in damages and interest in a binding arbitration against Motorists Mutual Insurance Co. seeking underinsurance coverage for damages arising out of her death in an automobile accident in April 1996.
-In addition to the wrongful death award of $2.8 million, the Vargo family will receive $300,000 in interest.
-Prior to the arbitration, motorists’ highest offer was $900,000.
+The family of Jackie Vargo received $3.1 million in damages and interest in a binding arbitration against Motorists Mutual seeking underinsurance coverage for damages arising out of her death in an automobile accident in April 1996.
+In addition to the wrongful death award of $2.8 million, the Vargo family was to receive $300,000 in interest.
+Prior to the arbitration, Motorists Mutual’s highest offer was $900,000.

 Estate of Jake Doe v.
 XYZ Transportation